-So not every area's transit history had been adequately covered on the Web.
-What I attempt to do here, is to link between the present and the past.
+For the transit systems in the largest cities, the goal is to link between the present and the past.
 Relate today's bus routes to the past streetcar and bus companies, tracing the route history back to the beginnings of public transportation in that area.
 At times it can be fascinating, untangling the sometimes complex transit histories, especially in areas where multiple transit companies operated.

 For each city covered, the information on this Web site is by no means complete.
 Emphasis is on routes which evolved from streetcar and bus routes introduced by the private transit companies.
 And many bus routes introduced by the publicly owned transit agencies are not listed.
 Availability of information is usually dependent on how much has been published about the different city transit systems.
 In many cases, the history covered focuses on prior to the public takeover of many transit systems.

-Current routes for above transit systems were checked in January, 2017.
+Current routes for above transit systems were checked in February, 2018.
 Any tips on route changes would be appreciated.
 Bill Vandervoort